 The Drama and Technical Performing Arts course is an introduction to Drama, Dance, and Theatre Technology.
 Students develop a range of skills through the exploration of ideas expressed through theatre conventions.
 The course encourages students’ creativity, collaboration, and compassion through working with others and exploring new perspectives.
 They will have the opportunity to work in all areas of theatre both on and off the stage.
-Students also have the opportunity to audition for the bi-annual school production, school plays, and Trident has Talent.
+Students also have the opportunity to audition for the bi-annual school production, school plays and concerts.

-Students will learn to: interact and communicate about personal information (greet others and introduce themselves and others, say their name, age, phone number, nationality, birthday, hobbies, where they live and where they were born; use expressions a) to help keep a conversation flowing, b) for the everyday classroom; recognise and tell the time; ead and write in hiragana script and some kanji (Japanese script), recognise, describe and compare aspects of Japanese geography, festivals, cultural practices etc.
+Japan is the world’s third-largest economy and NZ’s fourth-largest trading partner.
+As such, Japan is important to NZ business and our economy.
+Students will learn to: interact and communicate about personal information (greet others; introduce themselves and others; say their name, age, phone number, nationality, birthday, hobbies, where they live and where they were born) and use expressions a. to help keep a conversation flowing and b. for the everyday classroom.
+Students will also have the opportunity to learn hiragana and some Kanji (Japanese Script).
+The learning will be set in the context of Japanese culture.

 TRIDENT TIKANGA -